 Ultraviolet (UV-C) Water Treatment System

 A UV-C system won’t eliminate the need for chemicals, but it will significantly cut down on the amount of chlorine or bromine tablets your pool needs.
 The system uses ultraviolet light to kill off bacteria like cryptosporidium and giardia that chlorine or bromine may not.
 They can even improve air quality, according to Pool and Spa News.
-It’s a greener option than chlorine alone, and a system can cost about $350-$2,000, depending on where you live.
+It’s a greener option than chlorine alone.

 Copper or Silver Ionization System